bipindra/REISystems-Hackathon2015-A-Team/README.md

 #####PreRequisites
 1. Install NPM
 2. Install Github
-3. Install the .Net framework open source 1.0.0-beta5.
-Refer https://github.com/dotnet/roslyn
+3. Install the .Net framework open source 1.0.0-beta5. to run ASP.Net 5 on your Windows, Linux or Mac.
+Refer http://docs.asp.net/en/latest/getting-started/index.html.
+Check with command "dnvm list" to make sure that 1.0.0-beta5 is the active  dotnet version for your OS.
+If not, make it default by command "dnvm use 1.0.0-beta5.

 #####Build Steps:

 ######If building from command line
 1. first clone the source code from Github using git clone https://github.com/REI-Systems/REISystems-Hackathon2015-A-Team
 2. Go to the folder src/WebApp
-3. Run command - dnu build
+3. Run command - dnu restore, then run dnu build
 4. Run command - npm install
 5. Run command - bower install
 6. Run command - dnx web or GULP